Codeception/Codeception/docs/modules/PhpBrowser.md

 ### grabValueFrom

-Finds and returns field and returns it's value.
+Finds and returns field and returns its value.
 Searches by field name, then by CSS, then by XPath

 Example: